Videos and audio recordings of Ayman al-Zawahiri: November 15, 2011

-Osama Bin Laden was described as "tender" and "kind" in a video released by the Zawahiri.
+Bin Laden was described as "tender" and "kind" in a video released by al-Zawahiri.
 The video, called "Days with the Imam: Part One" lasts for about 30 minutes.
-Zawahiri stated that he created the video to show bin Laden's "human side" and to tell people about his great loyalty.
+Al-Zawahiri stated that he created the video to show bin Laden's "human side" and to tell people about his great loyalty.
 "People don't know that this man was tender, gentle, kind, with refined feelings, even when life was hard," al-Zawahiri claims, dressed in a white robe and turban and sitting in front of a green curtain.
-He recalls how Osama reacted when he received the news that some members of al-Zawahiri's family had been killed.
-With tears in his eyes, Bin Laden came to see Zawahiri and hugged him.
-He adds that Bin Laden was devoted to his children, paying great attention to ensuring that they were well-educated, despite constantly moving from place to place.
+He recalls how bin Laden reacted when he received the news that some members of al-Zawahiri's family had been killed.
+With tears in his eyes, bin Laden came to see al-Zawahiri and hugged him.
+He adds that bin Laden was devoted to his children, paying great attention to ensuring that they were well-educated, despite constantly moving from place to place.
 Bin Laden, he said, didn't want those who carried out the September 11 attacks to be forgotten.
-"Everyone close to him saw the fine and noble education in his children," Zawahiri said, adding that Bin Laden employed a teacher who would threaten to beat the children with a stick to teach them the Quran.
+"Everyone close to him saw the fine and noble education in his children," al-Zawahiri said, adding that bin Laden employed a teacher who would threaten to beat the children with a stick to teach them the Quran.

 December 1, 2011

-Zawahiri claimed that al-Qaeda had kidnapped 70-year-old American Warren Weinstein from Lahore in August.
+Al-Zawahiri claimed that al-Qaeda had kidnapped 70-year-old American Warren Weinstein from Lahore in August.
 He demanded the release of Ramzi Yousef, Sheikh Omar Abdel Rahman, and others as well as the end of airstrikes in Pakistan, Afghanistan, Yemen, Somalia, and Gaza in exchange for the man's release.
-Zawahiri also confirmed the death of Atiyah Abd al-Rahman, an al-Qaeda leader who was killed in a U.S. drone strike.
+Al-Zawahiri also confirmed the death of Atiyah Abd al-Rahman, an al-Qaeda leader who was killed in a U.S. drone strike.

 February 9, 2012

-al-Shabaab and al-Qaeda have announced their formal merger (according to a video disseminated online and translated by the SITE Institute).
-In the video, Moktar Ali Zubeyr pledges his organization's allegiance to al-Qaeda and Ayman al-Zawahiri accepts.
+Al-Shabaab and al-Qaeda announced their formal merger (according to a video disseminated online and translated by the SITE Institute).
+In the video, Moktar Ali Zubeyr pledges his organization's allegiance to al-Qaeda, which al-Zawahiri accepts.

 February 12, 2012

-Zawahiri in a video recording urged Syrians not to rely on the West or Arab governments in their uprising to topple President Bashar al-Assad.
-In the 8-minute video titled "Onwards, Lions of Syria" and posted on an Islamist website, Zawahri also urged Muslims in Turkey, Iraq, Lebanon, and Jordan to come to the aid of Syrian rebels confronting Assad's forces.
-Zawahiri said, "A Muslim should help his brothers in Syria with all that he can, with his life, money, opinion, as well as information."
+Al-Zawahiri in a video recording urged Syrians not to rely on the West or Arab governments in their uprising to topple President Bashar al-Assad.
+In the 8-minute video titled "Onwards, Lions of Syria" and posted on an Islamist website, al-Zawahri also urged Muslims in Turkey, Iraq, Lebanon, and Jordan to come to the aid of Syrian rebels confronting Assad's forces.
+Al-Zawahiri said, "A Muslim should help his brothers in Syria with all that he can, with his life, money, opinion, as well as information."

 May 9, 2012

-In a seven-minute message video posted on an Islamist website, Zawahiri rejected the U.S. apology over the burning of Quran copies at a base in Afghanistan, urging all Muslims to support the Taliban.
+In a seven-minute message video posted on an Islamist website, al-Zawahiri rejected the U.S. apology over the burning of Quran copies at a base in Afghanistan, urging all Muslims to support the Taliban.

 May 11, 2012

-Zawahiri released a video in which he encouraged Somali militants to fight on despite the challenges.
+Al-Zawahiri released a video in which he encouraged Somali militants to fight on despite the challenges.
 He urged al-Shabaab not to be deterred by U.S. drone strikes.